 Touch controls Yes

-Our reviews of Bose QuietComfort models (including that of the latest QC45) consistently mention their almost suction-like, anechoic chamber-comparable isolation, but the effect feels more sophisticated here, even when transitioning from off to 10.
+Our reviews of Bose QuietComfort over-ear models (including that of the 2022-launched QC45) consistently mention their almost suction-like, anechoic chamber-comparable isolation, but the effect feels more sophisticated here, even when transitioning from off to 10.

 We find levels eight, nine and 10 best for blocking out the noise of the daily commute, although background noise is satisfyingly dampened with six activated.
 But whichever level we use, in whatever environment, the isolating effect is as good as we’ve experienced in a pair of headphones.

 The incremental system works, although we find ourselves skipping two levels at a time to hear notable progress between steps.
 You can scroll through levels in the companion Bose Music App, or use the app to set three levels as presets.
 Out of the box, these are preset at zero, five and 10.

-If the '0' level doesn’t allow you to hear enough of your surroundings for quick interruptions, such as a station announcement, the helpful Conversation Mode can save you taking the headphones off your head.
+If the zero level doesn’t allow you to hear enough of your surroundings for quick interruptions, such as a station announcement, the helpful Conversation Mode can save you taking the headphones off your head.
 Activated by holding a button, it allows surrounding noise in, including voices.